snotskie/ttrpg/md/index.md

 To perform a non-violent Contest:

 1. The Attacker rolls as though performing the appropriate Check.
 2. The Defender rolls as though performing a Check using the same Stat as the Attacker.
-If the Attacker uses a Spark Check, then the Defender may roll a Spark Check using either or both of the Stats used in the Attacker's Spark Check, so long as the Defender pays the Blessing Die cost.
+If the Attacker uses a Spark roll, then the Defender may roll a Spark roll using either or both of the Stats used in the Attacker's Spark roll, so long as the Defender pays the Blessing Die cost.
 3. The action's effect is only successful if the Attacker rolls higher than the Defender.
 The size of the effect is determined by the difference between their scores.

 ---